EternalGames-OG/.github/README.md

 ![Game Logo](link/to/logo.png)

-Welcome to the official repository of **Unknown Odyssey** - a thrilling first-person shooter developed by [Your Company Name].
+Welcome to the official repository of **Ethernal Games** - a game development company

 ## Table of Contents
 - [About the Game](#about-the-game)